MoCoMakers/cursor-demo/README.md

 1. **Port Already in Use**: Change the port mappings in `docker-compose.yml`
 2. **Database Connection Issues**: Check the `.env` file configuration
 3. **Permission Errors**: Ensure Docker has proper permissions
+4. **Apache/Web Server Issues**:
+   - Check if port 8080 is available
+   - Verify Apache configuration with `docker-compose logs web`
+   - Ensure the Flask app is running before Apache starts

 ### Useful Commands